Mona Learns to Dance Ballet

 Mona hopes her ballet performance will inspire others to pursue their dreams.
 Sometimes, it just takes finding the right help to get there.

-Mona puts it best: “If you can just get a senior to understand that they can accomplish their dreams… they will!”
+Mona puts it best: “If you can just get an older adult to understand that they can accomplish their dreams… they will!”